-- A safer work environment. - I know my supervisor cares about my safety. - More involved in setting safety policies. - I have a voice in the safety program. - There is an increased awareness of hazards that exist in my work area that could affect my co-workers and me. - I can come to work, give my best, and return home safely to my family. - I. What is one method of reporting a safety or health concern?
+- A safer work environment.

+- · I know my supervisor cares about my safety.

+- More involved in setting safety policies.

+I. What is one method of reporting a safety or health concern?
 What was the last unsafe practice you reported and/or corrected?

 I report all safety concerns directly to my supervisor, Unit Safety Officer, or the Installation Safety Office, either verbally or by filling out a Near Miss Report, which is accessible on our official bulletin boards and the Installation Safety Office website.
 I can also report safety concerns using ESAMS.
 If I can fix the hazard myself, I do; if not, I will submit a work request to have the hazard fixed.
 J. How do your supervisors demonstrate their involvement in safety and health?